bbroens/VacaturesApi/README.md

 ﻿# Basic Vacatures API

-A minimalistic asp.net REST API which exposes vacatures and offers CRUD operations.
+A lean but flexible asp.net REST API which provides vacatures as JSON objects and offers CRUD operations.
 These vacatures can be requested by an HTTP client or front-end.
+The project includes a http file you can use to test all endpoints.

 ## Description

-The API offers simple, protected **CRUD** operations on the vacatures, so that vacatures can be fetched, listed, created, updated or deleted.
-A front-end client using these end points is not included in the solution, but the end points work and can be addressed with **Postman** or any HTTP request runner.
+The API offers simple, protected CRUD operations on the vacatures, so that vacatures can be fetched, listed, created, updated or deleted.
+A front-end client using these end points is not included in the solution, but the end points are fully functional and can be addressed with **Postman** or any HTTP request tool.

 The API works with an **external SQL database**, which can be configured in the `appsettings.json` file.
 This application builds locally or into a **Docker container**, which can be deployed wherever you'd like.